 So, how do MSPs make a profit when selling cloud services?
 Here are two important things to remember:.

 One of the most common assumptions by MSPs is that it’s too difficult to make money providing services and support for cloud services, as the cloud vendor themselves does all this as part of their offering.
-This is understandable as cloud vendors such as Microsoft and Google typically make deployment of their services relatively simple, providing ongoing maintenance and including technical support as part of their costs.
+This is understandable as cloud vendors such as Microsoft and Google typically make deployment of services relatively simple, providing ongoing maintenance and including technical support as part of their costs.
 That being the case, why would one of your MSP customers pay for your time and expertise to help them with these services?